e2b-dev/E2B/DEV.md

 - Use specific version (nodejs20) for the templates
 - Using pathlib for paths? windows support?
 - Flush all stdout/err after killing process or terminal in devbookd and also wait for the Stdout/err in the SDK
+- handle when user passes async handler for on_stdout, exit, etc.

 ## CLI